Neroysq/bril2jb/report.md

 the way Java compiler deals with static `String` concatenation changed significantly.
 In Java 8 or earlier,
-the compiler leverages class `StringBuilder`, it converts arguments to `String's and appends them to `StringBuilder` one by one, while since Java 9, the compiler simply pushes all arguments into the stack and call a _dynamic method_ `java.lang.invoke.StringConcatFactory.makeConcatWithConstants​`.
+the compiler leverages class `StringBuilder`, it converts arguments to `String`s and appends them to `StringBuilder` one by one, while since Java 9, the compiler simply pushes all arguments into the stack and call a _dynamic method_ `java.lang.invoke.StringConcatFactory.makeConcatWithConstants​`.